SADEInnovations/slackbot-sharepoint-excel-reader/README.md

 npm install serverless-offline --save-dev
 ```

 2. Export your stage by typing the following in your terminal.
-Replace your-chosen-stage with your developement stages name
+Replace your-chosen-stage with your development stages name

 ```yaml
 export STAGE=<your-chosen-stage>